Megha Shetty

 Megha Shetty (born 1998) is an Indian film and television actress who works predominantly in Kannada film industry.
-She started her career with the Kannada serial Jothe Jotheyali.
+She started her career with the serial Jothe Jotheyali.

 Life and career

 Megha was born in 1998 to a Tulu speaking Bunts family in Mangalore, Karnataka and she grew up in Bengaluru.
-She started her acting career with Kannada serial Jothe Jotheyali.
+She started her acting career with the serial Jothe Jotheyali.
 She made her debut in the Kannada movie Triple Riding.
-She also co-produced Kannada serial Kendasampige aired on Colors Kannada.
+She also co-produced the serial Kendasampige aired on Colors Kannada.